GhanashyamVagale/MLOps_Labs/Lab1/ReadMe.md

-Doing fundamental Docker image operations: creating an image, exporting it to a tar archive, and executing it on local machine.
+In this lab we are doing fundamental Docker image operations: creating an image, exporting it to a tar archive, and executing it on local machine.

 ## 1) Create the image